djagla/inversekinematics/README.md

 # inversekinematics
-This the 6DOF manipulator project.
+This is the 6DOF manipulator project.